Jimfarrugia/jimfarrugia.github.io/README.md

   - Used bright secondary colour (yellow) to imply navigation throughout the website.
 Yellow is used to denote buttons and links, including the sidebar toggle button.
   - Sidebar toggle button position is fixed and always accessible.

-###

 ---

 ##### Assessment Q&A

 Include short answers to the following questions:

-- Describe key events in the development of the internet from the 1980s to today (max.
-150 words)
+1. Describe key events in the development of the internet from the 1980s to today (max.
+150 words):

+In 1983, TCP/IP became the standard for internet protocol and DNS was introduced to automatically assign IP addresses to domain names.

+In 1990, A hypertext system is created by Tim Berners-Lee while working for CERN.

+On August 6th, 1991 CERN released the World Wide Web publicly.

+In 1994, Pizza Hut created the first internet ordering system.

+1996 saw the release of the first mobile phone with internet access.

+In 1999, wireless technology 802.11b (Wi-Fi) is standardized.

+The web quickly grew throughout the 2000s with more users getting online each day.
+By 2006, there were an estimated 92 million websites online and Google’s index reached 1 Trillion URLs in 2008.

+Today, 4 billion out of the 7 billion people on Earth are online and 5000 domain names are registered every hour.
+The internet and the web have grown immensely over time and show no signs of slowing down.

-- Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words)
+2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+150 words):

-- Reflect on one aspect of the development of internet technologies and how it hascontributed to the world today (max.
-150 words)
+3. Reflect on one aspect of the development of internet technologies and how it hascontributed to the world today (max.
+150 words):